Wernicke-Korsakoff Syndrome Lawyer

 Origin 4: Post Surgery Malnutrition

-Any surgery can result in risk of vitamin B1 deficiency if proper vitamins are not administered when required.
-Any patient that appears to have undernourishment, dehydration and post-surgical nausea and vomiting should be evaluated and treated for a vitamin B1 deficiency.
+Any surgery can result in vitamin B1 deficiency if proper vitamins are not administered when required.
+Any patient that appears to have undernourishment, dehydration, and post-surgical nausea and vomiting should be evaluated and treated for a vitamin B1 deficiency.